haXe for interactivity/creative coding

 haXe fits the gap in interactivity/creative coding

-Processing, one of the most well-known language/framework for creative coding.
+Processing, one of the most well-known language/framework for

 For interactivity/creative coding, except the graphical programming platforms like Pure Data, Max and Isadora, there are four major languages people are using: